kotolex/checking/README.md

 ```

-@before_suite - function run once before any group at start of the test-suite
+@before_suite - function runs once before any group at start of the test-suite

 @after_suite - function run once after all groups, at the end of the test-suite.
-This function will not be run if there is @before_suite and it failed, except using parameter always_run = True
+This function will not be run if there is @before_suite and it failed, except using parameter 'always_run = True'

 ```
 #!python